thecoddiwompler/SQL-Practice/Manager with at Least 5 direct Reportees/READme.md

 No employee will be the manager of themself.

-Write an SQL query to report the managers with at least five direct reports.
+Write a SQL query to report the managers with at least five direct reports.

 Return the result table in any order.